sean1516/HomeAssistant/README.md

 </p>

 ### Cert Update.yaml Automation:
-This notification is used to notify me if my Lets Encrypt certificate does not auto renew at the begininng of the month.
+This notification is used to notify me if my Lets Encrypt certificate does not auto renew at the beginning of the month.
 * __[Notify Me if Lets Encrypt Cert Did Not Update ](https://github.com/SilvrrGIT/HomeAssistant/blob/master/automation/certupdate.yaml)__

 ### Device Offline.yaml Automations:
 This notification is used to notify me if on of my home automation devices goes offline.
-Generally this is someone flipping a switch which cuts the power or a network connectivy issue.
+Generally this is someone flipping a switch which cuts the power or a network connectivity issue.
 * __[Notify Me if a Home Automation Device is offline ](https://github.com/SilvrrGIT/HomeAssistant/blob/master/automation/deviceoffline.yaml)__

 ### Door Security.yaml Automations: